arunkumar9t2/arunkumar.dev/_posts/2020-04-25-dagger-spi-building-custom-validations-for-dependency-graphs.md

 ---
 layout: post
-title: Dagger SPI - Building custom validations for Dependency Graphs
+title: Dagger SPI - Extending Dagger with custom Dependency Graph validations
 date: 2020-04-25 08:18 +0800
+description: Exploring how Dagger can be extended to add project specific dependency graph valditations for even more robust compile time verification.
-categories: [Android, Dagger, Library] image : /assets/images/scabbard-banner.png
+categories: [Android, Dagger, Library] image : /assets/images/dagger-spi-header.png
 ---
 In one of recent Dagger versions, Google added support for processing internal Dagger dependency graph information as part of the `dagger-spi` artifact (also read [SPI vs API](https://stackoverflow.com/questions/2954372/difference-between-spi-and-api)).
 According to the [docs](https://Dagger.dev/dev-guide/spi), it allows us access to the same model information that Dagger internally uses and lets us add few functionality on top of Dagger's compiler - like a plugin.
 Recently I used this functionality to [build a tool](https://arunkumar.dev/introducing-scabbard-a-tool-to-visualize-dagger-2-dependency-graphs/) that visualizes how the overall dependency graph of your project is structured.
 In this article, I plan to discuss one other functionality of the SPI artifact (validations) and explain how to consume this SPI from scratch.